ember-learn/guides-source/guides/release/using-typescript/invokables.md

 Notice that we can just skip the positional arguments entirely in this case, and give them a name like `_` to indicate we are doing nothing with it.
 If we had positional arguments, we would supply them like normal.

 ## Helpers

+Helpers in Ember are just functions or classes with a well-defined interface, which means they largely Just Work™ with TypeScript.
+However, there are a couple things you’ll want to watch out for.

+(As always, you should start by reading and understanding the [Ember Guide on Helpers][helpers]!)

 The signature for a helper includes its named and/or positional arguments and its return type: